Bira/octopus-carnival/_drafts/wir-dscc-tectuktitlay.md

 ## The Lore

-Tectuktitlay is the king of Dradj, and while he is not the only sorcerer-king to claim to be a god, but he's apparently the only one who truly believes it.
-Or at least the one who's most vehement about the claim.
+Tectuktitlay is the king of Dradj, and while he is not the only sorcerer-king to claim to be a god, but he's apparently the one most willing to enforce that claim.

 His priests tell the story of how he's the son of the moons Ral and Guthay, who descended into the mortal realm already a god.
 This divine family gave Draj the